Nityant17/Cybersec-Stuff/picoCTF/Reverse_Engineering.md

 **Flag:** `picoCTF{9c174346}`

 i just cross compiled the code and ran it with the specified argument `3736234946` it took a minute but it gave me the output `Result: 2618770246` which i converted to hex as per the format and got the flag!!!

+# ARMssembly 3

+**Flag:** `picoCTF{00000024}`

+i just cross compiled the code and ran it with the specified argument `469937816` it gave me the output `Result: 36` which i converted to hex as per the format and got the flag!!!

+# ARMssembly 4